-Our site uses the external service provider Aircall, 42, rue du Faubourg Poissonnière, 75010, Paris, France for the efficient and simplified processing of service requests via our hotline (justified interest pursuant to Art.
-6 Para.
+Our site uses the external service provider Aircall, 42, rue du Faubourg Poissonnière, 75010, Paris, France, for the efficient and simplified processing of service requests via our hotline (legitimate interest according to Art.
+6 para.
 1 lit. f.
 DSGVO).
-Aircall meets the minimum requirements for processing data in accordance with the law and is subject to the European data protection directives.
+Aircall fulfils the minimum requirements for processing data in accordance with the law and is subject to the European data protection directives.

-To manage logins into our system, we use the tool Auth0.
-This tool meets the requirements of the EU-US Privacy Shield Framework.
+To manage logins to our system, we use the tool Auth0.

 Mongo DB Cloud

-Mongo DB Cloud is a product of mongoDB, 229 W 43rd Street, New York, 10036, USA, which manages the Zenhomes database.
-Data is transferred to the USA and processed there.
-The use is made on the basis of our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimisation of our online services in accordance with Art.
-6 Para.
+Mongo DB Cloud is a product of mongoDB, 229 W 43rd Street, New York, 10036, USA, which manages the databases of the online services of the Zenhomes.
+The use is based on our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimization of our online services in accordance with Art.
+6 para.
 1 lit. f.
 DSGVO.

-In order to be able to identify technical errors in our online products more quickly, we use the following data on the basis of our legitimate interests (i.e. interest in the optimisation and economic operation of our online service in the sense of Art.
-6 Para.
-1 lit. f. of the German Data Protection Act) to identify technical errors.
-DSGVO) the services of Functional Software Inc. (Sentry), 132 Hawthorne Street, San Francisco, California 94107, USA (“Sentry”).
+In order to be able to identify technical errors in our online products more quickly, we make use of the following services on the basis of our legitimate interests (i.e. interest in the optimisation and economic operation of our online offer within the meaning of Art.
+6 para.
+1 lit. f.
+DSGVO) we use the services of Functional Software Inc. (Sentry), 132 Hawthorne Street, San Francisco, California 94107, USA (“Sentry”).

-Segment is managed by us on the basis of our legitimate interests (i.e. interest in the optimisation and economic operation of our online services within the meaning of Art.
-6 Para.
-1 lit. f. of the German Stock Corporation Act).
-DSGVO) in order to analyse the interaction of users with our online offering and to optimise the product on the basis of this data.
+Segment will be evaluated by us on the basis of our legitimate interests (i.e. interest in the optimization and economic operation of our online offering within the meaning of Art.
+6 (1) lit. f.
+DSGVO) to analyse the interaction of users with our online offer and to optimise the product on the basis of this data.

 Please also note the data protection information at https://segment.com/docs/legal/privacy/.

-With Adjust, we analyze the use of our mobile apps to better tailor them to our customers.
+With Adjust we analyse the use of our mobile apps to better adjust them to our customers.

-In order to analyze the use of our mobile apps, we base our analysis on our legitimate interests (i.e. interest in the optimization and economic operation of our online services as defined in Art.
-6 Para.
-1 lit. f. of the German Stock Corporation Act).
-DSGVO), the app analysis service Adjust (adjust GmbH, Saarbrücker Str.
+For the analysis of the use of our mobile apps, we base our decisions on our legitimate interests (i.e. interest in the optimization and economic operation of our online offer in the sense of Art.
+6 para.
+1 lit. f.
+DSGVO) the app analysis service Adjust (adjust GmbH, Saarbrücker Str.
 37a, 10405 Berlin).

-Adjust uses for the analysis IP and Mac addresses of the app users, which are used anonymously.
-The analyses are used exclusively for the purposes of our own market research as well as for the optimization and design of the app according to demand.
+For the analysis Adjust uses IP and Mac addresses of the App users, which are used exclusively anonymously.
+The analyses are used exclusively for the purposes of our own market research as well as for the optimization and need-based design of the App.

-Based on our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
-6 Para.
-1 lit. f. of the German Civil Code), we use our advertising space to promote our products and services.
+On the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer in terms of Art.
+6 para.
+1 lit. f.
 DSGVO) the services of plista GmbH, Torstraße 33-35, 10119 Berlin.

-We use Outbrain so that you only see our ads if you are interested.
+We use Outbrain so that you only see our ads when you are interested in them.
 You can easily object to the required tracking.

-We use the technology of the provider Outbrain Inc., 39 West 13th Street, 3rd floor, New York, NY 10011, USA, with which our users are referred to further, for them also interesting contents on websites of third parties.
-We use this information on the basis of our legitimate interests in the analysis, optimization and economic operation of our online services in the sense of Art.
-6 Para.
+We use the technology of Outbrain Inc. 39 West 13th Street, 3rd floor, New York, NY 10011, USA, which enables us to point our users to additional content on third party websites that may be of interest to them.
+We use these on the basis of our legitimate interests in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
+6 para.
 1 lit. f.
 DSGVO.

-The further reading recommendations integrated by Outbrain, e.g. below an article, are determined on the basis of the previous content read by the user on a purely pseudonymous basis.
+The further reading recommendations integrated by Outbrain, e.g. below an article, are determined on a purely pseudonymous basis on the basis of the previous content read by the user.

 Further information on Outbrain’s data protection can be found at http://www.outbrain.com/de/legal/privacy.

-Taboola gives you recommendations based on your interests and your surfing behaviour.
-You can disable this tracking.
+Taboola gives you recommendations based on your interests and your surfing behavior.
+You can deactivate this tracking.

-On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 Para.
-1 lit. f.), we make use of this tracking.
-DSGVO), 1115 Broadway, 7th Floor, New York, New York 10010, USA, which makes it possible to play out user-specific recommendations for content and ads on the basis of surfing behaviour and customer interests.
-The user profiles are created using pseudonyms, they are not merged with the data about the bearer of the pseudonym and do not allow conclusions to be drawn about personal data.
+We make use of the tracking on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer within the meaning of Art.
+6 para.
+1 lit. f.
+DSGVO), we use the service of Taboola, Inc., 1115 Broadway, 7th Floor, New York, New York 10010, USA, which enables us to provide user-specific recommendations for content and advertisements based on surfing behavior and customer interests.
+The user profiles are created using pseudonyms, they are not merged with the data about the bearer of the pseudonym and do not allow any conclusions about personal data.

-Further information on Taboola can be found at https://www.taboola.com/privacy-policy.
+Further information about Taboola can be found at https://www.taboola.com/privacy-policy.
 There you can deactivate tracking at any time in the “User Choices” section.
-After OptOut has been completed, no more personalised content/advertising will be played out to you.
+After OptOut, no more personalized content/advertising will be played out to you.

 Firstlead GmbH / ADCELL Partner Program

-ADCELL is our partner in tracking affiliate programs so that we can track the origin of an order.
+ADCELL is our partner in tracking affiliate programs so that we can trace the origin of an order.

-This website uses the following data on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 Para.
-1 lit. f. of the German Data Protection Act) DSGVO) Tracking Cookies of Firstlead GmbH, Rosenfelder Str.
+This web site uses on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 para.
+1 lit. f.
+DSGVO) tracking cookies of Firstlead GmbH, Rosenfelder Str.
 15-16, 10315 Berlin, Germany, with the brand ADCELL.

-Adcell’s current data protection regulations can be found at https://www.adcell.de/agb.
+The applicable data protection regulations of Adcell can be found at https://www.adcell.de/agb.

 With Ask Nicely we collect customer and user feedback.

-On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 Para.
-1 lit. f.), we use your personal data to provide you with feedback.
+On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
+6 para.
+1 lit. f.
 DSGVO) for the technical recording of customer and user feedback Ask Nicely, a product of Ask Nicely Limited, Lvl 1, 63 Ponsonby Rd, Ponsonby 1011, Auckland, New Zealand.

-New Zealand has been confirmed by the European Commission in an adequacy decision an adequate level of data protection and is therefore a secure third country within the meaning of Art.
+New Zealand has been confirmed by the European Commission as having an adequate level of data protection by the Adequacy Decision and is therefore a safe third country in the sense of Art.
 45 DSGVO.

-When feedback functions are used, a connection is established to Ask Nicely’s IT systems and the data entered is stored there.
+When using feedback functions, a connection to Ask Nicely’s IT systems is established and data entered is stored there.
 Ask Nicely is used to automatically send survey e-mails to receive customer ratings and other customer feedback.
-When customers respond to such a request, information such as the email address is used to contact them and respond to a rating or feedback, for example.
+When customers respond to such a request, information such as the e-mail address is used to contact them to respond to a review or feedback, for example.
 The feedback and data provided will not be published.
-If users do not wish to provide customer feedback, they can unsubscribe by clicking the unsubscribe button at the bottom of the email they receive.
-If the registration for feedback functions is done via an existing Facebook or Google account, a connection is established to the Facebook server or the Google or Google mail server and the data required for identification is exchanged.
-If the user is logged into Facebook as a member, Facebook assigns this information to the user’s personal Facebook user account, which can only be prevented by logging out before using the feedback function.
+If users do not wish to provide customer feedback, there is an option to unsubscribe by clicking on the unsubscribe button located at the bottom of the email received.
+If users sign in for feedback features by providing an existing Facebook or Google account, a connection to the Facebook server or the Google or Google Mail server will be established and the data necessary for identification will be exchanged.
+If the user is logged in as a member of Facebook, Facebook assigns this information to the user’s personal Facebook user account, which can only be prevented by logging out before using the feedback function.

-Our online presence in social media is subject to the terms and conditions and data processing guidelines of the respective operators.
+Our online presences in social media are subject to the terms and conditions and data processing guidelines of the respective operators.

 We maintain online presences within social networks and platforms in order to communicate with the customers, interested parties and users active there and to be able to inform them about our services.
 When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of their respective operators apply.

-Unless otherwise stated in our data protection declaration, we process the data of users who communicate with us within the social networks and platforms, e.g. write articles on our online presences or send us messages.
+Unless otherwise stated in our data protection declaration, we process the data of users if they communicate with us within the social networks and platforms, e.g. write articles on our online presences or send us messages.

-For technical reasons, your IP address will be transmitted for the content of third party providers, such as videos and maps, but otherwise no data that you deposit with us will be transmitted.
+For technical reasons, your IP address is transmitted for third-party content, such as videos and maps, but otherwise no data that you store with us.

-Within our online offer, we use the following data on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
-6 para.
+Within our online offer, we set up a data protection policy based on our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in the sense of Art.
+6 Para.
 1 lit. f.
-DSGVO) content or service offers from third parties in order to integrate their content and services, such as videos or fonts (hereinafter uniformly referred to as “content”).
+DSGVO), we use content or service offers from third parties in order to integrate their content and services, such as videos or fonts (hereinafter uniformly referred to as “content”).

-This always presupposes that the third-party providers of this content perceive the IP address of the user, since they would not be able to send the content to their browser without the IP address.
-The IP address is therefore required for the presentation of this content.
-We make every effort to use only those contents whose respective providers only use the IP address to deliver the contents.
+This always presupposes that the third-party providers of these contents are aware of the IP address of the users, as without the IP address they would not be able to send the contents to their browsers.
+The IP address is therefore necessary for the display of this content.
+We make every effort to use only such content whose respective providers use the IP address only to deliver the content.
 Third party providers may also use so-called pixel tags (invisible graphics, also known as “web beacons”) for statistical or marketing purposes.
-Pixel tags” can be used to evaluate information such as visitor traffic on the pages of this website.
-The pseudonymous information may also be stored in cookies on the user’s device and may contain, among other things, technical information about the browser and operating system, referring web pages, visit times and other information about the use of our online services, as well as may be linked to such information from other sources.
+The “pixel tags” can be used to evaluate information such as visitor traffic on the pages of this website.
+The pseudonymous information may also be stored in cookies on the user’s device and may contain technical information about the browser and operating system, referring websites, visiting time and other details about the use of our online offer, as well as being linked to such information from other sources.